JohnTerragnoli/ECE383_FinalProject/README.md

 **Getting the Marker to Move**

 The first part of the design was to get the visual marker located above the graph moving in response to the button presses.
 In order to do this, a signal was created which would pass in the column index of the marker from the datapath all the way down to the scopeface module.
 Inside the scopeface module, the number of the index was used to draw a yellow box above that specific column.
 This was done by converting the column index into a pixel location with a LUT.
 The logic for changing the column index of the marker in response to the left and right button were done in the datapath.
-Overall, this process was fairly easy.
+Therefore, pressing either th left or the right buttons on the FPGA would change the index, which would change the pixel location on the screen where the marker was drawn, which would make the marker move across the screen.
+This entire process was initiated with a testbench.  once the testbench appeared to be working correctly, a .bit file was generated and tested on the FPGA.